 Each year, all students in the last year of their study programme (e.g. at the end of the Bachelor’s programme) are given the chance to give feedback.
 Feedback on a study programme in its entirety is an important factor of quality assurance on the three policy levels: the university level, the faculty level and the level of a specific study programme.

 What is Study Programme Feedback by Students?

-Study programme feedback consists of a structured and generic question set by means of which student scan give feedback on their study programme’s content, teaching practice and organisational aspects.
+Study programme feedback consists of a structured and generic question set by means of which students can give feedback on their study programme’s content, teaching practice and organisational aspects.
 All students about to obtain their degree are surveyed about their study programme in its entirety.
-The survey takes places in the final year of the study programme, at the end of the second semester.
+The survey takes place in the final year of the study programme, at the end of the second semester.
 The survey is held anonymously.

 The generic question set consists of items organized into several topics or sections:

 - active learning

 - learning effect – general

 Since 2020, the question set also contains a separate section on the Master’s dissertation.
 This section – the so-called Master’s Dissertation Survey - contains 14 items specifically related to the Master’s dissertation (process, supervision, assessment, organisation).
 The survey is held annually, together with the Study Programme Feedback, and is presented to all students in the final year of their Master’s programme.
 More information can be found here.

 Study Programme Feedback is the new term that has been adopted by the Education Council since 2020.
 It refers to the Study Programme Evaluations of old.
 Between 2010-2020, these evaluations took place on a two-yearly basis.
 Not only the term was updated, however.
 In 2019-2020, the question set and the methodology were thoroughly reviewed and adjusted.
 It was also decided to survey on a yearly basis from 2020 onwards.